jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 ## How DHT works and why it causes hair loss

 Dihydrotestosterone (DHT) is a derivative of testosterone.
 About 10% of the testosterone in the body is converted to DHT with the help of the enzyme 5-alpha-reductase (5AR).
 DHT can link to your hair follicles and cause them to shrink.
-While this is obviously an undesirable outcome, DHT is a vital hormone for masculinity.&nbsp;
+While this is obviously an undesirable outcome, DHT is a vital hormone for masculinity.

 DHT contributes to male secondary sex characteristics such as:

 * a deep voice
 * body hair and muscle growth
-* growth of the penis, scrotum, and testicles&nbsp;
+* growth of the penis, scrotum, and testicles
-* Male fat storage patterns&nbsp;
+* Male fat storage patterns

 If we lower DHT in the whole body, we essentially erase a vital chemical component of what makes a man a man.
 Proof of this is what happens when you lower DHT levels.
 You display traits such as